CloudM-Migrate/documentation/Migration-Project-Guides/HostedExToO365.md

 ### Migrating to Microsoft 0365
 {: .no_toc }

-When migrating Microsoft as the destination Please follow the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">**0365 Endpoint Configuration**</a>
+When migrating Microsoft as the destination please follow the <a href="https://cloudm-migrate.github.io/documentation/Endpoint-Configuration-Guides/O365Tenant.html">0365 Endpoint Configuration Guide</a>.

 CloudM Migrate will perform a connection test against the O365 domain to verify that everything has been entered correctly.